-A glossary of terms has been drawn up for each SLP.
-This will ensure common understanding of concepts that may be less familiar or completely new to both you and your learners.
+A glossary of terms has been developed for each SLP and is found at the end of the lesson.
+The terms are explained as they have been used in the activities in the SLP.
+This will ensure a common understanding of concepts that may be less familiar or completely new to both you and your learners.
 With a glossary at hand, your learners will feel more comfortable to learn and use the terms.
-You may want to encourage the use of these terms in the class whenever there is an opportunity.
-A comprehensive list can be found at the front of both Educator Guide and Learner Book.
+Use the glossary to build vocabulary with learners and to get them to use the terms with confidence and understanding.

-4.13 BIBLIOGRAPHY
+4.13 BIBLIOGRAPHIES